Hopfian wreath products and the stable finiteness conjecture: Wreath products

 Since $\Phi(\Gamma) = \varphi(\Gamma)$, and $\Phi(\Delta_{(\gamma)}) = \Delta_{(\varphi(\gamma))}$, the surjectivity of $\varphi$ implies the surjectivity of $\Phi$.
 Since $\Phi|_{\Gamma} = \varphi$, it follows that $\Phi$ can only be injective if $\varphi$ is injective.
 Conversely, if $\varphi$ is injective, then it is an isomorphism, and so we may rewrite $\Phi(f, \gamma) = (f \circ \varphi^{-1}, \varphi(\gamma))$, which shows that $\Phi$ is injective. \end{proof}

-We will see in Theorem \ref{thm:nonhopfiantop} that the assumption that the base group be abelian is necessary: It is then possible for $\Delta \wr \Gamma$ to be Hopfian even if $\Gamma$ is itself not Hopfian.
+We will see in Theorem \ref{thm:nonhopfiantop} that the assumption that the base group be abelian is necessary.
+Indeed, if $\Delta$ is non-abelian, it is possible for $\Delta \wr \Gamma$ to be Hopfian even if $\Gamma$ is itself not Hopfian.
 Here the assumption was used to make sense of the definition of $\varphi^*$ by means of a sum of finitely many elements.
 However, this ambiguity only occurs in the case in which $\varphi$ is not injective.